Ear Infections in Children:

 - Prophylactic antibiotics.
 This consists of a once-a-day dose of amoxicillin or similar antibiotic.
-There are two ways to do this:
+There are several things to consider:

-- Disadvantage is that your child gets and antibiotic possibly more often and this could contribute to antibiotic resistance.
+- Disadvantage is that your child is taking the antibiotic more often and this could contribute to antibiotic resistance

-- OUR PREFERENCE is to start the daily amoxicillin at the first sign of cold symptoms.
+- OUR PREFERENCE: Start the daily amoxicillin at the first sign of cold symptoms

 - Decreased number of ear infections – this effect is minimal.
-Studies have shown that this shot only decreases ear infections by 10 – 20%.
+Studies have shown that this shot only decreases ear infections by 10 – 20 percent

 - Ear tubes.
 These are tiny tubes that an ENT specialist inserts into the eardrum under general anesthesia.
 They usually stay in place for 6 months to over a year.
 There are several purposes achieved by tubes: